aloop/recipes/recipes/butterscotch-brownies.md

 ## Ingredients

-- ¾ cup butter
+- ¾ cup Butter
-- 2¼ cups firmly packed brown sugar
+- 2¼ cups Firmly packed Dark Brown Sugar
-- 2½ cups flour
+- 2½ cups All-Purpose Flour
-- 2½ tsp baking powder
+- 2½ teaspoons Baking Powder
-- ½ tsp salt
+- ½ teaspoon Kosher Salt
-- 3 eggs
+- 3 Eggs
+- 1 teaspoon Pure Vanilla Extract
-- 1 cup chocolate chips
+- 1 cup Chocolate Chips
-- 1 cup butterscotch chips
+- 1 cup Butterscotch Chips

 ## Directions

 Preheat oven to 350°f

-Melt butter in saucepan.
-Stir in brown sugar.
-Let cool about 10 minutes.
+Melt butter in saucepan and stir in brown sugar.
+Take off the heat and let cool for about 10 minutes.

-Sift together flour, baking powder, and salt.
-Set aside.

 Beat eggs into sugar mixture, one at a time.

-Add and mix well: the flour mixture, chocolate chips, and nuts

-Spread in greased 15" x 10" x 1" pan (I always used 13 by 9)
+Then add vanilla and sift flour, baking powder, and salt into mixture and mix well.
+Mix in chocolate chips and butterscotch chips.

+Spread out mixture into a greased 9" x 13" dish.

 Bake 25-30 minutes.